-The Church Year is a precious blessing bestowed upon us by the Christians who came before us.
+The Liturgical Year is a precious blessing bestowed upon us by the Christians who came before us.
 It is important to remember that the Church calendar is distinct from the Gregorian calendar we use daily.
-The Church Year begins in November or December and centers upon events in the life of our Lord Jesus and His Church.
+The Liturgical Year begins in November or December and centers upon events in the life of our Lord Jesus and His Church.

-The Church Year Is Divided Into Two Parts:
+The Liturgical Year Is Divided Into Two Parts:

 We dedicate the first half of the Church Year to the life of Jesus.
 We relive the most important events of Jesus' life when we pray during this season of the Church Year.
 Since most popular holidays, such as Christmas and Easter, occur in this period, it is called the Festival Half of the Church Year.